danielabar/meblog/src/markdown/how-i-stopped-running-out-of-tokens.md

 ## Tools

+These are dedicated tools I installed, each targeting a different part of the token pipeline: input, output, and search efficiency.

 ### rtk

 [rtk](https://github.com/rtk-ai/rtk) (Rust Token Killer) saves input tokens.
 It acts as a proxy for common CLI commands.
 For example, when Claude runs a command like `git log`, instead of the raw output going straight into the conversation, `rtk` intercepts it, runs the real command, and returns a condensed version.
 That condensed version is what actually gets sent to the model.